 To use Threadlocker or not to use Threadlocker with Heli-Coils Discussions:

 External material sources are attributed.
-Otherwise, this article is Copyright © 2020.
+Otherwise, this article is Copyright © 2020-2021.
 Ronald Kwas.
 The terms Heli-Coil, Loctite and SU Carb are used for reference only.
 I have no affiliation with any of these companies other than to use their products, help other enthusiasts do the same effectively, and also present my highly opinionated results of the use of their products here.
+As far as the name Tom Bryant, he is not my brother in law, or any other relation for that matter, but I've seen his work, linked elsewhere on this site, and it is first rate!
 The information presented comes from my own experience and carefully considered opinion, and can be used (or not!), or ridiculed and laughed at, or worshipped, at the readers discretion.
 As with any recipe, your results may vary, and you are, and will always be, in charge of your own knuckles, and future!